David W. Maxwell

-David Wayne Maxwell is a United States Marine Corps major general who serves as the commander of Marine Corps Installations Command since July 15, 2022.
+David Wayne Maxwell is a retired United States Marine Corps major general who served as the commander of Marine Corps Installations Command from 2022 to 2024.
 He most recently served as the Vice Director for Logistics of the Joint Staff from July 2020 to July 2021.
 Previously, he was the Assistant Deputy Commandant for Installations and Logistics (Plans, Policies and Strategic Mobility).
 Maxwell is a 1988 graduate of the United States Naval Academy.